turingschool/backend-curriculum-site/module4/lessons/javascript_without_a_browser.md

 *   First version released with first version of chrome in 2008
 *   Compiles JS to native machine code
-*   Designed to be modular
-    *   Chrome
-    *   Opera
-    *   Vivaldi
-    *   Couchbase
-    *   MongoDB
-    *   Electron
-    *   node.js

 ### Today, We'll look into node.js.
 What is it?

 According to [nodejs.org](nodejs.org) node, in it's most basic form, "is a JavaScript runtime built on Chrome's V8 JavaScript engine."

-What makes node so powerful and desirable?

-*   event-driven
-*   non-blocking
-*   lightweight and efficient
-*   allows the user of websockets  - realtime 2 way connections between client and server.

 #### aside: NPM